 - Add protein- Adding 1 scoop of whey, isolate, or any vegan protein powder, you can make carrot cake protein balls.

 - Chocolate chips and cocoa powder is another option to make chocolate carrot cake energy balls.

 - If you like to make energy balls without dates, then use honey, maple syrup, or agave syrup.
 Raisins will also work for sweetness and binding the ingredients.

 Making carrot cake energy bites are very easy and need just 20 minutes from start to finish.

 At first, clean and wash the Medjool dates, remove the seed.
 If using different dates and texture is not soft enough then soak them in hot water for 5 minutes.
 Drain the water and then use it further.

 Transfer all the ingredients to the food processor and grind till dough-like consistency (pic 1-2).
 Do not over grind as walnuts start releasing oil.

-Take 1 -1.5 tbsp mixture at one time and make small bit size balls.
-I used a 1.5 tbsp ice cream scoop here for uniform size energy balls.
+Take 1 -1.5 tablespoon mixture at one time and make small bit size balls.
+I used a 1.5 tablespoon ice cream scoop here for uniform size energy balls.